Ariana8611/Cold-acclimation-of-mesophyll-conductance-bundle-sheath-conductance-and-leakiness-in-Miscanthus-x-g/README.md

   2) a) starting values for gbsPa and gm for CAsat model
      b) starting values for gbsPa and gm for CAlim model
-     c) starting values for gbsPa and gm for CA+PPDKlim model 3)Script for the
-  4)Script for Figures and Statistical Analysis
+     c) starting values for gbsPa and gm for CA+PPDKlim model 3)Script for the combined enzyme and discrimination limited model 4)Script for Figures and Statistical Analysis
             5 Figures main text
             3 Supplementary figures

-            Statistical Analyisis